 ILead offers transformative learning opportunities so engineering students can enhance their leadership capabilities.
-We empower the whole engineer to maximize their potential and contribution.
+We empower the whole engineer to maximize their potential and contributions.
 ILead recognizes that complex human relationships are critical to effective engineering practice.
 Through a suite of academic courses and workshops, we engage students on four levels of leadership learning: self, relational, organizational and societal leadership.
-Beginning in September 2014 for the first time in Canada, undergraduate students will be able to earn a Certificate in Engineering Leadership.
+Undergraduate students have the ability to earn a Certificate in Engineering Leadership.
 Our vision is for engineers leading change to build a better world.